 11. Hachi: A Dog’s Tale (2009)

 This is one hell of a film that tested everyone’s endurance.
 I confess i ended up wetting my towel with tears and asked for another – One for Parker’s (Gere) death and another came when the dog couldn’t stand his master’s absence.
-Gere was true in his traits for the role though Hachi is the obvious hero here.
+Gere was true in his traits for the role, though Hachi is the obvious hero here.
 If Oscar is legal for pets, I could only see Hachi winning one.

 10. Norman (2016)

 Like every other films, ‘Norman’ failed to gather votes for Richard Gere’s viable portrayal of the character that was offered to him.
-He was simply out of norms following the film to its entirety by playing a con fixer who settles matters between parties.
-In this leisure political drama, Gere could quite conveniently be accepted as an actor who carried the film on his shoulders.
+He was simply out of the norm following the film to its entirety by playing a con fixer who settles matters between parties.
+In this leisurely political drama, Gere could quite conveniently be accepted as an actor who carried the film on his shoulders.
 Having said that, it is not necessarily a bad film, but with a tender and polite screenplay, it demands ultimate patience to sit through.

 9. Days of Heaven (1978)